PGAitor/Gaslands/README.md

-# Mongofinos
+# Gaslands
-## Main Branch
+## Master Branch
 ### HTML ###
 Here goes all the structural files (currently one).
-The main goal is make a one page web, where all the sections are actually in the same HTML file.
+The main goal is to make a one page web, where all the sections are actually in the same HTML file.
 ### CSS
 We are running only vanilla CSS (but in the future where going to mash up with